 Allow the pot to become light again when lifted, using the bottom-up method of irrigation.
 Place the plant on a saucer one water around a quarter deep until thorough absorption.
 Repeat this step twice a week if needs be, especially with those grown in bright, warm locations.
-Splashing the foliage each time you come to water the plant will immediately allow excess moisture to sit in the cubbyholes, causing grey mould to develop.
+Splashing the foliage each time you come to water, the plant will immediately allow excess moisture to sit in the cubbyholes, causing grey mould to develop.
 If the bulb becomes mushy, it's game over.
-As Cyclamen go dormant during the spring and summer, be sure to reduce irrigations further to reinforce this vital period.
+As Cyclamen go dormant during the spring and summer, be sure to reduce irrigations further to reinforce this crucial period.
 Either buy some bottled water from a convenience store or allow tap water to sit for around 24hrs before application to alleviate high levels of fluoride found in the tap.
 Under-watering symptoms include stunted growth, no flowering and crispy or yellow leaves; these issues are usually due to either too much heat/light or forgetfulness.
 Over-watering symptoms include mushy undergrowth, rotting flowers or leaves, and root or tuber rot.
-Click on the link below for more information about how to address these issues.

 Average room humidity is more than enough to occupy a Cyclamen, as too high humidity and poor air circulation will result in powdery mildew.
 Botrytis petal blight is caused when excess moisture settles on the flowers' intricate bodies, harbouring detrimental bacteria to thrive.

 During the budding and flowering period, supplement using a potassium-based feed to prolong blooms.
-Once died back, reduce the fertilisations to every four to eight weeks using a general plant feed at half of the recommended strength.
+Once died back, reduce the fertilisations to every four to six weeks, using a 'Houseplant' labelled feed thereafter.
 Have a look at the table below to learn about when your Cyclamen's flowering and dormancy period will occur.

-To get the most out of your Cyclamen, a sufficient dormancy period must be served after flowering to promote a showy bloom for the following year.
+To get the most out of your Cyclamen, provide a sufficient dormancy period which must be served after flowering.
 Although most will go through this period during the spring to avoid drying from the Mediterranean summer, some will serve this period during the winter.
 Once the last set of flowers have elapsed, the foliage will begin to yellow and drop off in succession.
 Although the plant won't look overly impressive during its decline, avoid snipping of the remaining leaves as nutrients will still be being processed through the foliage.
-Once you're left with a bare tuber, re-hydrate once most of the soil dries out to keep it just 'ticking over'.
+Once you're left with a bare tuber, re-hydrate the compost once most of the soil dries out to keep it 'ticking over'.
 Never over-water the tuber during this period as too soggy soil for extended periods will result in root or tuber rot.
 Some Cyclamen will hold their leaves throughout the year, and if this is the case, provide a location that offers no direct sunlight and temperatures above 7°C (50°F) to aid a better bloom later in the year.

 |C. africanum||Summer & Autumn||Late Winter & Spring|